vorakl/vorakl.github.io/src/content/pages/about.rst

 My career began as a Computer Systems Engineer in 2004.
 Since then, I worked for small, medium and large companies in Ukraine, Poland, and Germany.
 I was designing, building and maintaining computer networks, distributed infrastructures, and platforms for running high-available applications.
-Now, I am living in Munich, Germany and working as a Software Developer at IBM.
+In 2020, I moved to the US with my family.

 |